The formal theory of relative monads: Enriched relative monads

 for each $\phi \in \ob{\cl P A}$, $x \in \ob{X}$, and $v \in \ob{\V}$.
 This is indeed the case, because we have the following bijections, by the Yoneda lemma, the definition of $\cl P A$, the universal property of $p \wc f$, the definitions of $\cl P Y$ and $\cl P A$, and finally the Yoneda lemma again. \begin{iffseq} \cl P A(\yo_A, p \wc f)(a, x) \otimes v \to \phi(a) & \text{($\V$-natural in $a$)} \\ (\ob{p \wc f} x)(a) \otimes v \to \phi(a) & \text{($\V$-natural in $a$)} \\ v \to \cl P A(\ob{p \wc f} x, \phi) \\ v \to \cl{P}Y(p({-}, x), \cl P A(f{-}, \phi)) \\ (\ob f y)(a) \otimes p(y, x) \otimes v \to \phi(a) & \text{($\V$-natural in $a, y$)} \\ \cl P A(\yo_A, f)(a, y) \otimes p(y, x) \otimes v \to \phi(a) & \text{($\V$-natural in $a, y$)} \end{iffseq}

 For the second part of the lemma, $\yo_A$ is dense by the Yoneda lemma.
-Hence left-opcartesianness implies that the cylinder $(c, \lambda)$ is colimiting by \cref{absolute-implies-colimit}. \end{proof}
+Hence left-opcartesianness implies that the cocone $(c, \lambda)$ is colimiting by \cref{absolute-implies-colimit}. \end{proof}

-\begin{remark} In the above lemma, the universal property of objects of $\V$-natural transformations only enables us to show that canonical $\V$-form is left-opcartesian, not opcartesian.
+\begin{remark} In the above lemma, the universal property of objects of $\V$-natural transformations only permits us to show that the canonical $\V$-natural transformation is left-opcartesian, rather than opcartesian.
 This is why we only require left-opcartesianness in the definition of $j$-absolute (\cref{j-absolute}). \end{remark}

 Our characterisation of $j$-absolute colimits follows.

 \begin{lemma} Let $\jAE$ be a $\V$-functor, and assume that the presheaf $\V$-category $\P A$ exists.
 Given a $\V$-distributor $p \colon X \lto Y$ and $\V$-functor $f \colon Y \to E$, a colimit $p \wc f$ in $E$ is $j$-absolute exactly when it is preserved by the nerve $\V$-functor $n_j \colon E \to \cl P A$. \end{lemma}